Kubernetes core concepts for Azure Kubernetes Service (AKS)

-This managed control plane means that you don't need to configure components like a highly available etcd store, but it also means that you can't access the control plane directly.
-Upgrades to Kubernetes are orchestrated through the Azure CLI or Azure portal, which upgrades the control plane and then the nodes.
+While you don't need to configure components (like a highly available etcd store) with this managed control plane, you can't access the control plane directly.
+Kubernetes control plane and node upgrades are orchestrated through the Azure CLI or Azure portal.
 To troubleshoot possible issues, you can review the control plane logs through Azure Monitor logs.

 For associated best practices, see Best practices for cluster security and upgrades in AKS.